sdondley/Dist-Zilla-for-Beginners/tutorial4.md

 But `Dist::Zilla`'s maze of plugins and flexibility is both a blessing and a curse.
-It's a blessing for developers who demand precise control over their distributions while avoiding a lot of tedious work.
+It's a blessing for developers who demand precise control over their distributions while avoiding a lot of repetitive work.
 But it's a curse for newcomers wrestling with `Dist::Zilla` to get it to do what they want and who may not know the best practices for using `Dist::Zilla`. `Dist::Zilla` was named after a monster for good reason.

-The goal of these tutorials is to try to help ease the pain of learning your way around `Dist::Zilla` and make solid recommendations for using it well.
-So try to restrain your urge to go full control freak for now.
+The goal of these tutorials is to try to ease the pain of learning your way around `Dist::Zilla` and make solid recommendations for using it well.
+So try to restrain your urge to explore on your own.
 We still have a lot more basic stuff to cover before you should unleash yourself.

-With the obligatory Zen programming stuff out of the way, we are ready to dive down a level deeper and learn how to gain more control over how the indvidual plugins do their jobs.
+With the obligatory Zen programming stuff out of the way, we will dive down a level deeper and learn how to gain more control over how the indvidual plugins do their jobs.